microsoft/pxt-adafruit/docs/lessons/glowing-pendulum/quiz.md

 <br/>

-## 4. Write the code to include acceleration value question 3 to set the brightness on the BBC micro:bit.
+## 4. Write the code to include acceleration value question 3 to set the brightness on the @boardname@.